usaid-cs/yesterday-i-learned/random.md

 1. Mass-produced dry pasta is yellow because [it was dried quickly and that's no good](https://www.lifegate.com/people/lifestyle/pasta), if you trust that sort of thing.
 Dark spots in dry pasta are impurities, not some fancy whole wheat component.
 1. You might have invented the word ["newspapoid"](https://www.google.com/search?q=%22newspapoid%22) to describe tabloid-quality newspapers.
 There are currently absolutely no search results.
 1. Chinese government apparently obfuscates corodinates of their maps and street view stuff using something called [GCJ-02](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China#Coordinate_systems) in the name of national security, but their algorithm is leaked so much that the reverse code it is just on wikipedia.
-1. [JK Rowling's ex-husband](http://www.newsweek.com/jk-rowling-husband-domestic-abuse-741496) died in 1995.
-That was the same year she typed up the first book.
 1. "Gig economy" means people are always doing short-term work.
 [40% of jobs are expected to be one of those by 2020.](https://whatis.techtarget.com/definition/gig-economy)
 1. ["Andre Geim ... was ... the first to win, as an individual, both a Nobel Prize ... and an Ig Nobel Prize."](https://www.improbable.com/2010/10/05/geim-becomes-first-nobel-ig-nobel-winner/)
 1. [Positive rights](https://www.quora.com/What-are-positive-rights-and-negative-rights) are your rights to do/get something, and negative rights are your rights to not have something done to you.
 Since "right to life" (positive) is the same as "right to not be killed" (negative), [some people don't think this distinction matters](https://en.wikipedia.org/wiki/Negative_and_positive_rights).